Cones of divisors on $\mathbb{P}^3$ blown up at eight very general points: Notation and preliminaries

-Since $D$ is movable, $c_{\Gamma}$ does not contract any component of $D$, see for example \cite[Lemma 2.5]{Dru11}.
-Hence $c_\Gamma$ is a small contraction, which implies $K_X\cdot\ell=0$, as there is no flipping contraction for smooth threefolds.
-Hence there exists a $D$-flop $X\dashrightarrow X^+$ of the $K_X$-trivial small contraction $c_\Gamma$ and the flopped threefold $X^+$ is again smooth by \cite[Theorem 2.4]{Kol89} with $-K_{X^+}$ nef.
+If $c_\Gamma$ is small, then $K_X\cdot\Gamma =0$, since there are no flipping contractions for smooth threefolds.
+Hence, there exists a $D$-flop of $c_\Gamma$.
+Moreover, the flopped threefold $X^+$ is again smooth by \cite[Theorem 2.4]{Kol89} and $-K_{X^+}$ is nef.
+We replace $X$ by $X^ +$ and $D$ by its strict transform, and repeat the argument.
+By the termination of three-dimensional flops \cite[Corollary 6.19]{KM98}, this procedure terminates.
+Therefore, after finitely many flops